Red is this season's hottest hue - from ox blood to pillar box, it's the shade to be seen in.

 ?limit ammunition magazines to 10 rounds

-?introduce background checks on all gun sales; currently private sales and some sales at gun shows, constituting about 40% of the national total, are exempt
+sales at gun shows, constituting about 40% of the national total, are

 ?pass a ban on possession and sale of armour-piercing bullets